 Which brings us to the argument of higher taxes in retirement.
 Higher taxes are not a guarantee.
 There is also the possibility of the government raising taxes.
 Which could happen.
 But the government could just as easily lower taxes, as well.
 It could also change the tax code entirely and make Roth IRA withdrawals taxable, too.
 The fear is to contribute to a Roth IRA, paying a marginal tax rate of 25% only to retire at a lower rate.
 Which will happen to most of us.

-All of these are “what if’s” that are best planned out by diversifying your retirement income with tax deferred (traditional IRA, 401k) and tax-free (Roth IRA, Roth 401k) savings.
+All of these are “what if’s” that are best planned out by diversifying your income from different retirement accounts with tax deferred (traditional IRA, 401k) and tax-free (Roth IRA, Roth 401k) savings.
 The fact is we don’t know what taxes will be five or twenty-five years from now.
 What we do know, and what is important, is what our taxes are now and how close we are to the next highest and lowest bracket.

 Great For Low Tax Bracket Savers

 The Roth IRA is great for young savers, or at least lower-income young savers.
 It’s also great for lower-income old savers and every age group in between in the lower tax brackets.

 Unless you were a first round draft pick, it’s more likely that you’ll end up in the bottom tax brackets out of college.
 That’s just how it works.
 Since you are already in the lowest tax brackets, open a Roth IRA and pay the low tax rates now because contributing actually has its benefits.

 As you gain job experience, you’ll gain income, eventually reaching the higher tax brackets (25% and up).
 Until then you should take advantage of every opportunity the Roth IRA offers.

 Great For Those On The Tax Bracket Bubble